 Driving Directions This Unit is located on Highway 203 between Carnation and Duvall, on the west side of the highway.
 The north parking lot is across the highway from the Fay Road intersection.
 The south parking lot is just north of the Stillwater gas station on Highway 203.

 Parking/Restroom Information There are two parking areas.
 No restroom facilities are available.

 Other Information This area is closed during hours of darkness.

 This is a popular pheasant hunting site with some waterfowl hunting opportunities in the fall and winter.
 Other popular activities include wildlife watching and dog training/walking.

 Snoqualmie Wildlife Area Hunting Hours Reinstated

 Hunting hours from 8am to 4pm have been reinstated for all hunters on the following units: Stillwater, Cherry Valley, Crescent Lake.
 This will be in effect during the Western Washington Pheasant Season.
 For the rest of the hunting season normal hunting hours, half hour before sunrise to half hour after sunset, will apply.
-For more information, contact Sergeant Kim Chandler (425) 775-1311 ext.
-122.
+For more information, contact WDFW's Mill Creek Regional Office at (425) 775-1311.